Leehoang-0405/primary-school-exam/README.md

 * **Client:** Data2Intel (Australian learning analytics consulting service).
 * **Program:** MIS710: Machine Learning in Business.
 * **Team:** Ba Huy Hoang Le (s224309594).
-* **AI Disclosure:** Microsoft Copilot was used to assist in the refinement of code and formatting within the original reports.
+* **AI Disclosure:** ChatGPT and Google Gemini were used to assist in the refinement of code and formatting within the original reports.

 ```